Tungnath Temple Chopta Uttarakhand

 Location of Tungnath temple

 The Tungnath temple is located in the Rudraprayag district of Uttarakhand, India.
-It is situated in the Chamoli district and is part of the Kedarnath Wildlife Sanctuary.
 The temple is located at an altitude of 3,680 meters above sea level, making it the highest Shiva temple in the world.

 The temple is nestled in the midst of the majestic Himalayan range, surrounded by snow-capped peaks and lush green forests.
 The Tungnath temple trek is a challenging but rewarding journey, offering breathtaking views of the surrounding mountains and valleys.